Mihrabch/Cyclist-Behavior-Analysis-and-Optimization-Project/README.md

 1. Remove the docker bikes as no one uses them.
 This will reduce the maintenance cost.
 2. Look into the fact that the average duration of cycling of members is reduced.
 Need to have a survey among members to find out the reason and increase the usuage.
 3. Target marketing campaigns towards summer to convert casual riders into annual members
-3. Although there is a positive trend of increased member is being seen from 2021 to 2022.
+4. Although there is a positive trend of increased member is being seen from 2021 to 2022, some stations loosing members.
 Need to run promotion on weekends on the usefulness of being a member and the benefit of using the cycle on daily commute to reach maximum number of casual cyclists.